WWP was founded in 2003.

 WWP cannot issue tax receipts for your event's sponsors, nor can WWP accept sponsor funds and funnel those funds back to the event organizer.

-Once your event is approved, you can request access to a Proud Supporter resource page, which contains information you can make available at your event, in addition to the Proud Supporter materials mailed to you upon approval.
-You can also direct supporters at your event to the Mission portion of our website.
+Once your fundraiser is approved, you will receive access to a Download Center, which contains information you can make available at your event.
+You can also direct your supporters to the mission portion of our website.

 Regulations governing raffles differ from state to state.
 Please check with your local attorney or state official's office for your state regulations.
 An auction to benefit WWP is permissible however we are unable to provide our federal tax ID # for permissions to hold this type of event.